 What Is The Content Of The Program?

-- I will spend twenty hours per month on your project, including two hours per week of one-on-one phone or Skype conversations.
-Our phone/Skype sessions will generally last about an hour each, unless we’re working on script notes.
+- We will spend twenty to twenty-five hours per month on your project.
+Our phone sessions will generally last about an hour each, unless we’re working on script notes.
 Those conversations might last as long as two hours.

-- If you want my input on your script or a book or article that you want to adapt, I will read the material thoroughly and discuss it with you in detail.
+- If you want our input on your script or a book or article that you want to adapt, we will read the material thoroughly and discuss it with you in detail.
 This process might also include a page by page work through of new drafts of your script.

-- If you’re in pre-production, production, or post production, I can advise you all along the way.
+- If you’re in pre-production, production, or post production, we can advise you all along the way.
 This might include cast and crew recommendations, viewing early cuts of your film, and advising you on your next steps.

 What Are Your Strengths and Weaknesses?

-Many writers, directors, and producers, etc. have brilliant ideas and gifts, but are woefully unskilled at things like structuring, person-to-person communication skills, marketing, promotion, etc.
+Many writers, directors, and producers, etc. have brilliant ideas and gifts, but are unskilled at things like structuring, person-to-person communication skills, marketing, promotion, etc.

-Using myself as an example here, my biggest weakness in film making is my utter ineptitude with technology.
-No matter how many times a cinematographer explains camera lenses to me, I can never quite grasp the concept.
-Oh, and all the technical aspects of post-production?
+Using Stephen as an example here, his biggest weakness in film making was his “utter ineptitude” (Stephen’s own words) with technology.
+No matter how many times a cinematographer explained camera lenses, Stephen could never quite grasp the concept.
+And all the technical aspects of post-production?
 That’s even worse.
-While I love the creative aspects of the editing process itself and feel extremely confident in my instincts in that arena, ask me a tech question about post-production and again in his own words, he turns into a “babbling idiot !”
+While Stephen loves the creative aspects of the editing process itself and feels extremely confident in his instincts in that arena, ask him a tech question about post-production and again in his own words, he turns into a “babbling idiot !”

-Knowing how inept I am at technical issues means that I need to be honest with and lean on others who do have expertise in those areas.
-As a result, there is much less stress because my co-workers know that I will not pretend to grasp something that I don’t really understand.
+Knowing how inept Stephen is at technical issues means that he needs to be honest with and lean on others who do have expertise in those areas.
+As a result, there is much less stress because his co-workers know that he will not pretend to grasp something that he doesn’t really understand.

-On the other side of the ledger, I consider organization, structuring, development, casting, and creative editing to be my greatest strengths.
+On the other side of the ledger, Stephen considers organization, structuring, development, casting, and creative editing to be his greatest strengths.